Westminster Schools of Augusta

 Westminster Schools of Augusta was founded in 1972 as a private, Christian, college-preparatory school located in the western section of Augusta, Georgia, United States.
 It serves students in grades pre-kindergarten through 12.
 The school is divided into three divisions: Lower School (pre-K3 through grade 5), Middle School (grades 6–8), and Upper School (grades 9–12).

 The school consists of two primary academic areas on its 34 acre suburban campus.
 The original campus buildings and the newest building, Knox Hall (opened in 2017), serve grades 6 through 12.
 Pamplin Hall, constructed in 1999, is dedicated to students in pre-kindergarten through grade 5.

 Academics

-Westminster offers a rigorous college-preparatory curriculum with a biblical worldview.
-Students have access to 17 Advanced Placement courses as well as innovation programs in STEM, writing, and the arts.
-The school fosters a culture of excellence, critical thinking, and character.
+Westminster Schools of Augusta is a Christian, college-preparatory school that offers a rigorous academic curriculum grounded in a biblical worldview.
+Students have access to 17 Advanced Placement (AP) courses, as well as programs in STEM, writing, and the arts.
+The school emphasizes academic excellence, critical thinking, and character development.

 Athletics

 Westminster Schools of Augusta fields 16 varsity interscholastic sport teams, including football, basketball, soccer, tennis, track and field, cross country, baseball, golf, swimming, pickleball, cheerleading, and clay shooting sports.

 The Westminster boys' soccer team is among the most dominant in its state classification, having won five state championships and 12 regional titles.
 The girls' soccer team has also won 12 regional championships and claimed their first state title during the 2008–2009 season.